 Howdy, young grasshopper! 😀

-I guess you’re wondering whether the AZ Formula is a hot money-maker that really will knock ya socks off or is just another piece of “get-rich-quick” trash, right?
+I guess you’re here on my review wondering whether the AZ Formula is a hot money-maker that really will knock ya socks off or is just another piece of “get-rich-quick” trash, right?

 Well, you couldn’t have picked a better place for an honest and unbiased take from a “non-affiliate” of the product.

-So grab my review to discover if you should grab the product with both hands or avoid it like the London plague!
+So grab this review to discover if you should grab the product with both hands or avoid it like the London plague!

 Name: AZ Formula (AF).